-(a) The Customer grants to Mammoth a non-exclusive, irrevocable, global licence to exercise the Intellectual Property Rights in any Customer Material in connection with Mammoth providing VPS Services to the Customer.
+(a) The Customer grants to Mammoth a non-exclusive, irrevocable, global licence to exercise the Intellectual Property Rights in any Customer Material in connection with Mammoth providing Hosting Services to the Customer.

 (b) The licence granted under clause 5.2(a) includes the right to sublicense to third parties.

 The Customer must not, and must ensure that its officers, employees, agents and subcontractors do not, use the trade marks or logos of Mammoth except with the prior written consent of Mammoth except as expressly provided in this agreement.